fbehrouzi/276_GroupProj/README.md

 The target audience for our game is for children and adults 4 and up, but the primary audience that will use the game will be mainly older adolescents and young adults.

-If at any point the work seems to be far too little, more sub-programs or functionalities can be added to the game in order to make the work-load sufficient/reasonable.
+Yes, the current amount of work seems to be enough for a group of five people, however if at any point the work seems to be far too little, more sub-programs or functionalities can be added to the game in order to make the work-load sufficient/reasonable.
 Conversely, if the work is too much, we can decide to drop some unneeded features from the project to reduce the workload.